seattlejs/seattlejs/request-to-speak.md

 ## How it works

 - Read the guidelines below.
-- Submit a proposal via a [GitHub issue](https://github.com/seattlejs/seattlejs/issues/new) or email talks@seattlejs.com.
+- Submit a proposal via a [GitHub issue](https://github.com/seattlejs/seattlejs/issues/new) or contact the organizers on Slack (http://bit.ly/SeattleJSslack).
 Please follow the [template](#talk-proposal-template).
 - If you know you want to do a quicker presentation (~10 min) then add a _Lightning!_ tag to the issue.
 - If the proposal sounds like something that will work for our members, we'll group the talk with similar proposals and schedule it.